Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-check.md

 print()
 ```
-The above script will give you all the enviornment variables and the flag too as it is also XORed lol....
+The above script will give you all the environment variables and the flag too as it is also XORed lol...

 ![](/assets/images/check/7.png)